 IBM's "Smarter Planet" strategy was not applied to the problem of advertising efficiency, also known as wasted coverage.
-See Video Case 2: IBM: Using Strategy to Build a "Smarter Planet."

 AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understano Learning Objective: 02-06 Describe the four components of the implementation phase of the strategic marketing process.
-Level of Difficulty: 2 Medium Topic: Developing a Competitive Strategy
+Level of Difficulty: 2 Medium Topic: Video Case: IBM 341.
+The marketing plan for IBM's "Smarter Planet" strategy included which of the following

+(p.
+44- marketing tactics?

+46)

-- 326. The marketing plan for IBM's "Smarter Planet" strategy included which of the following marketing tactics? - A. handing out "Smarter Planet" T-shirts on selected college campuses through the world - B. providing samples of new hard drives for New York City businesses - C. sponsoring the U.S. swim team for the 2012 Summer Olympics - D. including a strong message in an annual report from IBM's chairman of the board and CEO - E. garnering a celebrity endorsement from Jon Stewart, host of "The Daily Show"
+- A. handing out "Smarter Planet" t-shirts on selected college campuses through the world - B. providing samples of new hard drives for NYC businesses - C. sponsoring the U.S. swim team for the 2012 Summer Olympics - D. including a strong message in an annual report from IBM's Chairman of the Board and CEO - E. garnering a celebrity endorsement from Jon Steward, host of the Daily Show

 The marketing tactics IBM used to communicate its "Smarter Planet" strategy included messaging from the CEO, Sam Palmisano.
 His message was a powerful statement.
-"Smarter Planet," according to Palmisano, "is not a metaphor.
+Smarter Planet, according to Palmisano, "is not a metaphor.
 It describes the infusion of intelligence into the way the world actually works."
-See Video Case 2: IBM: Using Strategy to Build a "Smarter Planet."

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understano Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
-Level of Difficulty: 2 Medium Topic: Developing a Competitive Strategy
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
+Level of Difficulty: 2 Medium Topic: Video Case: IBM